timka1982/ebot7/README.md

 The goal is only to have the exoskeleton in place which handles the logic of switching the role of each task.
 The actual operations performed by each role need not be implemented.

-To run the code please run make multi
+To run the code please run:

+    make multi

 ## Task 4

-In the refactor folder is a file named <pre>normalize.py</pre> which is used to normalize texts for various languages.
+In the refactor folder is a file named `normalize.py` which is used to normalize texts for various languages.
 It needs to be refactored desperately.
 Without changing any of the functionality please do so paying special attention to readability, reusability and testability.
+In the accompanying markdown file `normalize.md` please motivate your 3 biggest code changes.

 ## Task 5 - Bonus

-In the bug_fix folder you will find a file named <pre>groceries.py</pre>.
+In the bug_fix folder you will find a file named `groceries.py`.
 The Groceries class contains a small bug which leads to unexpected behaviour.
 Your task is to identify and eliminate the bug.